 Malveaux started as a general assignment reporter for WRC-TV in Washington, D.C., and WFXT-TV and New England Cable News in Boston.
 Before getting into the news business, Malveaux produced documentaries in Egypt and Kenya and worked on a one-hour documentary on the Great Depression with Boston-based Blackside Inc.

 She has participated in numerous panels at the Aspen Institute Ideas Festival and Brainstorming summits.
-She serves on the Board of Columbia University's Graduate School of Journalism.
+She serves on the Board of Columbia University's Graduate School of Journalism and the International Women's Media Foundation.

-Malveaux was awarded a Gracie Award from the Alliance for Women in May for her 2013 ALS series.
-She has also been recognized as "One of America's Most Powerful Players Under 40" by Black Enterprise, Ebony's "Outstanding Women in Marketing & Communications", The Root.com 100's "Most Influential Young African Americans", and Essence Magazine's "2009 Journalist of the Year".
+Malveaux will be awarded with a Gracie Award from the Alliance for Women in May for her 2013 ALS series.
+She has also been recognized as "One of America's Most Powerful Players Under 40" by Black Enterprise, Ebony's ''Outstanding Women in Marketing & Communications", The Root.com 100's "Most Influential Young African Americans", and Essence Magazine's "2009 Journalist of the Year".

 Malveaux is personally dedicated to promoting awareness and research for ALS (Lou Gehrig's disease).
 She enjoys participating in marathons and triathlons.

 Malveaux returned to Washington, D.C to better care for her mother, who suffers from ALS.
-Malveaux chronicled her mother's battle against the disease in a series of CNN reports last year ('My Mother's Journey with ALS').
+Malveaux chronicled her mother's battle against the disease in a series of CNN reports in 2013 ('My Mother's Journey with ALS').

 Malveaux earned a Bachelor's degree from Harvard University and a Master's degree in Journalism from Columbia University's Graduate School of Journalism.